How to Export WordPress to CSV, Excel, and XML

 This process is explained in more detail in our Migrate quickstart guide.

-WP All Export doesn't support exporting the Media Library out of the box.
+You cannot export the media library out of the box.
 To export media from your WordPress site, you need to export the post type or custom post type associated with the media that you wish to export.

-For example, if you have multiple images attached to posts, you would need to export your WordPress posts to obtain those images.
+For example, if you have multiple images attached to posts, you need to export the WordPress posts to obtain those images.

 However, there's a workaround that allows using a WP_Query export (see documentation) to generate an export file with all of the media that exists on your site.
 Here's the query that you can use: